-The new LiDAR results combined with previous exploration data, has significantly enhanced GDM's dataset used to identify and prioritise gold targets and confirms GDM's strategy of targeting areas of abundant historical workings, then applying modern exploration technologies to those targets.
+The LiDAR results combined with previous exploration data, has significantly enhanced GDM's dataset used to identify and prioritise gold and base metal targets and confirms GDM's strategy of targeting areas of abundant historical workings, then applying modern exploration technologies to those targets.

-The next steps at Devil's will include ground follow-up of the most significant historical workings (e.g. Itchy Quid), detailed mapping, rock chip and soil sampling then geophysical surveys to confirm drilling targets.
+The next steps at Devil's Mountain EPM 26135 will include ground follow-up of the most significant historical workings (e.g. Ortts and Sawpit Creek Prospects), detailed mapping, rock chip and soil sampling then geophysical surveys to confirm drilling targets.